wankdanker/node-tableify/README.md

 Every value to be output to the table is processed through `tableify` recursively so objects containing other objects will result in tables within tables.

+For each `td` cell that is created, a class is generated based on the `constructor.name` of the value, or `null` if the value is null.

 install
 -------